What Is Environmental, Social, and Governance (ESG)?

 Why is ESG important?

-• Attract conscious consumers: Investing in ESG allows you to tell a story about the values that matter to your brand.
+• Attracting conscious consumers: Investing in ESG allows you to tell a story about the values that matter to your brand.
 In turn, you can attract socially conscious customers who share your values and want their consumer spending to reflect the ideas that are important to them.

-• Attract skilled employees: When you prioritize issues like equal pay, company culture, and diversity and inclusion, more people may express interest in joining your team, allowing you to choose the best.
+• Attracting skilled employees: When you prioritize issues like equal pay, company culture, and diversity and inclusion, more people may express interest in joining your team, allowing you to choose the best.
 If your employees can see their personal values demonstrated in their workplace, they may show more motivation and engagement.

-• Changing world: As climate change affects the entire world, companies look for ways to adapt their business models to sustainable practices that can withstand potential resource shortages in the future.
+• Changing the world: As climate change affects the entire world, companies look for ways to adapt their business models to sustainable practices that can withstand potential resource shortages in the future.

 • Aerospace and defense: One cause of worldwide carbon output is emissions associated with airplanes, which demand innovation in the form of more efficient fuels and improved aircraft design.
 In national defense, rare minerals required for weapons and aircraft often originate in countries with objectionable human rights practices.
 ESG is a useful framework for discussing these issues.